Use IncomingFaceId tag to direct LSA Interests

 Updated by Junxiao Shi about 5 years ago

 need the ClientControl strategy to use the multicast strategy as a backup instead of the BestRoute strategy

 NextHopFaceId indicates the nexthop FaceId to which an Interest should be forwarded.
 A local consumer application MAY add this field to an LpPacket carrying an Interest.
 The local forwarder SHOULD follow this instruction and forward the Interest to the specified nexthop.
 ContentStore lookup SHOULD be bypassed unless NextHopFaceId equals a special FaceId that represent the ContentStore.

 When NextHopFaceId is given, forwarding always forwards the Interest toward the specified next hop, and CS lookup and strategy choice are bypassed.

 However, in NLSR's use case, it's undesirable to bypass CS lookup.

 There are other use cases that wants to bypass CS lookup.

 Thus, this definition may need an amendment on choosing whether CS lookup should be bypassed.

-Updated by Muktadir Chowdhury over 3 years ago
+Updated by Muktadir Chowdhury almost 4 years ago

 The description of this task is outdated.